Quarry Bank: History

-Quarry Bank acquired its own parish status in September 1844.
+Quarry Bank was formerly a chapelry in the parish of Kings-winford, on 31 December 1894 Quarry Bank became a separate civil parish, being formed from the part of the parish of Kingswinford in Quarry Bank Urban District.
 It had an urban sanitary authority and so became an urban district of Staffordshire from 1894.
-However, in 1934, it amalgamated with the Brierley Hill urban district.
-This became part of the county borough of Dudley in 1966 and then the Metropolitan Borough of Dudley in West Midlands since 1974.
+However, in 1934, it was merged with the Brierley Hill Urban District.
+On 1 April 1966 the parish was abolished and merged with Dudley, part also went to form Warley.
+In 1951 the parish had a population of 9415.
+It became part of the county borough of Dudley in 1966 and then the Metropolitan Borough of Dudley in West Midlands in 1974.

-Quarry Bank has become greatly affected by the adjacent Merry Hill Shopping Centre (which was developed between 1984 and 1989) which has bought high volumes of traffic along the High Street.
+Quarry Bank has become greatly affected by the adjacent Merry Hill Shopping Centre (which was developed between 1984 and 1989), with the shopping precinct bringing high volumes of traffic along the High Street.
 This has meant demolition of more than 30 homes on the main Merry Hill road in 1997, the closure of the top end of the former High Street (now Sun Street) in 1998, and construction of a new replacement section of High Street to try and cope with traffic.

 An unusual feature of Quarry Bank is its long steep High Street, hence "Bank", which slopes from the bottom end where it meets the neighbouring town of Cradley to the top at the junction with Thorns Road.
 Clinging to the hillside and varying from very steep to almost flat, it has changed little, except for modernisation of shop fronts.
 Major retail chains have bypassed the town, leaving just small independent traders and public houses.

+Modern

 In 2008, Quarry Bank library was closed, despite protests by local residents and local councillors.
 The library building was sold off by Dudley Council, and has since become a gym.
 The money raised from the sale was used to fund improvements to libraries in other parts of the Borough.

-In 2011, Saltwells House, a historic house which Dudley Council had allowed to fall into decay was demolished.
+In 2011, Saltwells House, a historic house which Dudley Council had allowed to fall into decay, was demolished.
 Future plans for the site are not known, though it is suspected the site will be sold off to private developers.

+Schools

+Mount Pleasant Primary School

 A local landmark is Mount Pleasant Primary School with its prominent bell tower.
 The current building was opened in the west of the old village on 10 September 1888, replacing temporary accommodation used for an infants department from 1882.
 Within a few months of opening, pupil numbers increased from 43 to 205.
 The school's first head teacher was Mr W.E.
 Hunt, the school's longest serving head (1888-1930).
 In fact, Mount Pleasant has only had nine appointed head teachers in total since the current building was first opened 131 years ago: